Kulsoom-ri/US_senate_simulation/README.md

 ### Correlations and Classifications
 To explore the predictive capability of various features on voting behavior, correlations between different variables and the target outcome (vote) were analyzed.
 The goal was to identify the strongest predictors of legislative decision-making.
 A correlation matrix was constructed to examine the relationships between key numerical variables, and pairwise scatterplots were used to visualize patterns in the data.

 To assess classification accuracy, 12 different statistical models on the dataset were tested.
 Each model was trained and evaluated using cross-validation as well as a train-test split to determine its predictive performance in classifying voting outcomes.
+The models were evaluated by calculating the F1 score and ROC curve for each.
+Feature importance for all models was also calculated to analyze weights.
+The hyperparameters for the best performing models were tuned using GridSeachCV.
 The models included Naïve Bayes, k-Nearest Neighbors, Logistic Regression, Linear Support Vector Classification, Support Vector Classification, Decision Tree Classifier, Extra Tree Classifier, Extra Trees Classifier, AdaBoost Classifier, Random Forest Classifier, Perceptron and Multi-layer Perceptron (MLP) Classifier.
 These models allowed us to compare how forecasting through LLMs compares to predictions made through traditional classification methods.

 ### Basic Simulation (Without Prompt Engineering or Parameter Controls)
 A baseline simulation was conducted in which the system prompt was kept minimal: "You are US senator {full_name}."
 Senators were only provided with a bill summary and asked to vote.
 No additional contextual information, deliberation, or parameter tuning was included in this stage.
 A total of 30 floor votes were simulated in this manner, focusing solely on passage votes.